Adrianjewell91/yijing/README.md

-# I Ching (易经) - Comprehensive E-Text and Fortune Teller:
+# I Ching (易经) - Comprehensive E-Text and Authentic Oracle:

 ## Background and Overview
 While working as a teacher in China, I discovered the I Ching, roughly translated as 'The Book of Changes.'
 As one of the oldest texts in the world, the I Ching (易经) has a long history as a divination text.
 Its contents have also been used recreationally, for instance, by the composer John Cage, as an aid in musical composition.